Verizon’s Firmware Update Status For HTC 10, Samsung Galaxy S7, S7 Edge & Moto Z

 The release of Verizon HTC 10’s Android Nougat update is already on the horizon.
 Also, respective software upgrades are available for the Samsung Galaxy S7 and S7 Edge as well as for the Moto Z units under the U.S. carrier.

-Mo Versi, HTC’s Vice President of Product Management revealed via a Twitter post that the Android Nougat OS for Verizon-branded HTC 10 will roll out starting tomorrow, March 30.
+Mo Versi, HTC’s Vice President of Product Management, revealed via a Twitter post that the Android Nougat OS for Verizon-branded HTC 10 will roll out starting tomorrow, March 30.
 Check out the tweet below.

 HTC 10 Verizon owners!
 Greatly appreciate all your patience and support.
 N OS is here!
 We have TA and OTA to start on Thur 3/30.
 Thank you!